 Master the skill of following up potential clients who have shown interest, asking for referrals from past satisfied clients and of course exuding professionalism in selling your products or delivering your services.
 We have a detailed post on these points, complete with sample emails to adopt for different occasions.

 Managing Blogging Finance

 Unless you’re a mathematician or in the finance profession, you probably hate anything that has to do with calculations.
 Nevertheless, as you start making money from, and of course, spending money on your blog, it’s important you keep healthy financial records.
+If you are really hoping to learn how to make money through blogging this 2019, you need to manage your finances well.
 This is critical for those who are blogging for money.

 As a beginner and even when your blog grows big, you should always consider blogging on the cheap or for entrepreneur bloggers, bootstrapping.
 That means, trying to find the cheapest professional solutions.
 For instance, instead of paying $$ for some graphics for a blog post, you could simply take a clear picture with your smartphone that relates to your blog post.
 And if you want a super affordable but stylish place to get images, I highly recommend hautestock.co.

 Utilizing an accounting software to manage your finances is not only smart, it saves a ton of time and gray hairs!